jaiguptanick/Blog/_posts/2020-07-29-Walkthrough_of_bWAPP_solutions_A1_injection_writeups.md

 ---
 Here is a walkthrough and tutorial of the [bWAPP](http://www.itsecgames.com/) which is a vulnerable web application by itsecgames which you can download and test on your local machine.
 It has a complete list of OWASP vulnerabilities which we can practially test. <b>The best part of using bWAPP is that it is running on our local system so we have access to its source code, so if we got stuck somewhere then we can analyse its source code as it is very neat and describitive having comments wherever necessary.
 We can see the function being used to restrict or sanatize the input,then can search for its vulnerablity on the web.</b>

->Hello, today we are going to solve all types of injection of buggy web application such as HTML Injection - Reflected (GET), HTML Injection - Reflected (POST), HTML Injection - Reflected (Current URL), HTML Injection - Stored (Blog), iFrame Injection, LDAP Injection (Search), Mail Header Injection (SMTP), OS Command Injection, OS Command Injection - Blind, PHP Code Injection, Server-Side Includes (SSI) Injection, SQL Injection (GET/Search), SQL Injection (GET/Select), SQL Injection (POST/Search), SQL Injection (POST/Select), SQL Injection (AJAX/JSON/jQuery), SQL Injection (CAPTCHA), SQL Injection (Login Form/Hero), SQL Injection (Login Form/User), SQL Injection (SQLite), SQL Injection (Drupal), SQL Injection - Stored (Blog), SQL Injection - Stored (SQLite), SQL Injection - Stored (User-Agent), SQL Injection - Stored (XML), SQL Injection - Blind - Boolean-Based, SQL Injection - Blind - Time-Based, SQL Injection - Blind (SQLite), SQL Injection - Blind (Web Services/SOAP), XML/XPath Injection (Login Form), XML/XPath Injection (Search).
+>Hello, today we are going to solve all types of injection of buggy web application such as HTML Injection - Reflected (GET), HTML Injection - Reflected (POST), HTML Injection - Reflected (Current URL), HTML Injection - Stored (Blog), iFrame Injection, LDAP Injection (Search), Mail Header Injection (SMTP), OS Command Injection, OS Command Injection - Blind, PHP Code Injection, Server-Side Includes (SSI) Injection, XML/XPath Injection (Login Form), XML/XPath Injection (Search).

 ## HTML Injection - Reflected (GET)
 ---